Protect users from session hijacking

 Describes steps to protect your website users from session hijacking.

-Session hijacking is a collective term used to describe methods that allow one client to impersonate another, thereby giving the hijacking client the same access rights as the target client.
-A common session hijacking method is called Sidejacking which targets session cookies used by the ASP.NET forms authentication scheme.
+Session hijacking is a collective term that describes methods that let one client impersonate another, giving the hijacking client the same access rights as the target client.
+Sidejacking, a common session hijacking method, targets session cookies used by the ASP.NET forms authentication scheme.
 Session hijacking is a threat when you use the ASP.NET forms authentication scheme.

 Sidejacking

-Many websites today use SSL to protect login pages, but use the standard, unencrypted HTTP protocol after the client is authenticated.
-If the hijacker has access to the same network as the authenticated client, and knows (or can guess) the name used for the session cookie, the hikacker can read the unecrypted HTTP traffic passing between the client and server and steal the session cookie.
-By using a copy of the session cookie the hijacker impersonates the authenticated client.
+Many websites today use SSL to protect login pages but use the standard, unencrypted HTTP protocol after it authenticates the client.
+If the hijacker has access to the same network as the authenticated client and knows (or can guess) the name used for the session cookie, the hijacker can read the unencrypted HTTP traffic passing between the client and server and steal the session cookie.
+By using a copy of the session cookie, the hijacker impersonates the authenticated client.

 Network security